 The primary requirement of paint stewardship laws is for paint manufacturers to set up paint drop-off sites at retailers and other locations where households and businesses can take postconsumer (leftover) architectural paint, free of charge.
 PaintCare has established more than 2,400 paint drop-off sites across its 11 programs.
-Most sites are paint and hardware stores, as well as government run waste collection facilities.
-There are more than 250 PaintCare drop-off sites in Minnesota.
+While most sites are paint and hardware stores, solid waste facilities including transfer stations, recycling centers, and landfills, as well as household hazardous waste (HHW) facilities, may participate as paint drop-off sites.
+There are more than 150 PaintCare drop-off sites in Connecticut.